Fikhri02/Gesture-Control-GUI-for-Mitsubishi-Industrial-Robot/README.md

 10. Project documentation presentation: https://www.youtube.com/watch?v=I_dsUn9pdNo

-The python project repository can be find in gesture-recognition-modue while the C++/CLI GUI can be found in Mitsubishi-gesture-gui
+The python project repository can be find in gesture-recognition-module while the C++/CLI GUI can be found in mitsubishi-control-gui